Image analysis

 • Napari: is a Python library for n-dimensional image visualisation, annotation, and analysis.

-How to access the Multi-user Remote desktop to analyse your data
+How to connect to the Multi-user remote desktop to analyse your data

 To enter the server, do the following: